pivotal/docs-tap/application-accelerator/creating-accelerators/spel-samples.hbs.md

 # Use SpEL with Application Accelerator

-This topic tells you about some common Spring Expression Language (SpEL) use cases for the `accelerator.yaml` file.
+This topic tells you about some common Spring Expression Language (SpEL) use cases for the `accelerator.yaml` file in Application Accelerator.

 For more information, see [Spring Expression Language](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions) documentation.